nus-cs2103-AY2021S2/ip/docs/README.md

 ## Quick Start
 1. Ensure that you have Java `11` or above installed in your Computer.
-2. Download the latest Chandler.jar from [here].
+2. Download the latest Chandler.jar from here.
 3. Copy the file to the folder you want to use as the *home folder* for Chandler.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
    ![startingscreen](./screenshots/starting_screen.png)